It all began with a magazine…

 Then we branched out very briefly into publishing on behalf of other authors: RAMMblings is an anthology of musings by members of Chudleigh Writers’ Circle, resulting from a day out at the Royal Albert Memorial Museum (RAMM) in Exeter.
 Copies of this book can be bought via the CWC website.
 This was a one-off project.

 Our next publishing project was a series of ebooks aimed at writers who are in the process of turning their hobby into a full-time occupation.
 Part One: Business Start-Up was released on 1st April 2014 and Part Two: Finance Matters came out on 1st July 2014.
 The final instalment, Part Three: Improving Effectiveness, was launched in January 2015.
-A few months later, the whole series was converted to a Print on Demand paperback, The Business Of Writing.
+A few months later, the whole series was converted to a Print on Demand paperback, The Business Of Writing Parts 1-3.
+The last two books in the series were published in August 2019.
+The Business of Writing Workbook is a companion to the paperback version of the first three parts of the series.
+The Business of Writing Part 4: Independent Publishing puts into writing everything we have learned since 2011, and is available both in paperback and as an ebook.

 Our biggest project so far, and the one of which we are most proud, is the publication of Elizabeth’s novels.
 In October 2014 we published her debut novel Gorgito’s Ice Rink which is available both as an ebook and as a paperback.
 We were absolutely delighted when this was Runner Up in Writing Magazine’s 2015 Self-Published Book of the Year Awards.
 In 2017, it has received two Chill With A Book awards.

 Elizabeth’s second novel, Counterfeit!, came out in July 2016.
 It is the first in the Suzanne Jones series of thrillers, set in the sometimes murky world of international pharmaceuticals.
 In 2015 it came third in the Literature Works First Page Writing Prize.
 In September 2017, Deception! was published.
 This is the second in the Suzanne Jones series and this time the action moves from Africa to Latin America.
-The third part in the series, Corruption!, is due to be published in Autumn 2018.
+The third part in the series, Corruption!, is set in Ukraine and Russia; it was published in September 2018.
+In March 2019, we published all three thrillers in a single box set, in ebook format only.

 And besides all that, we managed to squeeze in a collection of flash fiction stories under the title Flashing on the Riviera which is free to download!